Carroll County's eight towns are recovering from mountains of snow, but plowing through mounds of paper.

 "The bad news is there will be much paperwork and justification needed," Mr. Thomas said.

-Neil Ridgely, working his first snow season as Hampstead town manager, said he had had little time to find much information.
+Neil Ridgely, working his first snow season as town manager of Hampstead, said he had so little time to find so much information.

 "We just got the letter from Mr. Thomas, and there is an awful lot of documentation necessary to complete our report," Mr. Ridgely said.
 "We had one man [on snow removal] who turned in 66 overtime hours.
 That means he was on the job for 106 hours last week."

 Westminster could top that.
-The city of 15,000 had several employees who put in 71 hours of overtime last week.
+The city of 15,000 had several employees who put in 71 hours of overtime during snow week.

 "This is normal," Mr. Johnson said.
 "They always want everything yesterday."